gundameedikiranmai/Bnew108/docs/greet.md

 ]

 ```

+**if titles list is not empty, then the last job title should be considered as pre-selected value and if user clicks send button, the last job title should string should be sent as string.**

 After answering title and location, the bot will query job search api (https://sequence.accuick.com/Sequence/searchjobs) to fetch matching jobs and display.